Burt Reynolds, star of film, TV and tabloids, dead at 82

 Burt Reynolds, the handsome film and television star known for his acclaimed performances in “Deliverance” and “Boogie Nights,” commercial hits such as “Smokey and the Bandit” and for an active off-screen love life which included relationships with Loni Anderson and Sally Field, has died at age 82.

-In a statement, his niece, Nancy Lee Hess, called his death Thursday “totally unexpected,” although she acknowledged he had health issues.
+His death was confirmed Thursday by his agent Todd Eisner.
+In a statement, his niece, Nancy Lee Hess, called his death “totally unexpected,” although she acknowledged he had health issues.

 “He was tough.
 Anyone who breaks their tail bone on a river and finishes the movie is tough.
-And that’s who he was.”
+And that’s who he was.
+My uncle was looking forward to working with Quentin Tarantino, and the amazing cast that was assembled,” she said, referring to the upcoming film “Once Upon a Time in Hollywood” with Leonardo DiCaprio and Brad Pitt.

 Hess noted her uncle’s kindness and generosity, and thanked “all of his amazing fans who have always supported and cheered him on, through all of the hills and valleys of his life and career.”